karlyanelson/karlyanelson.github.io/posts/pass-css-variables-through-style-tag.md

 ---
 tags: post
+emoji: 🎩
-title: Pass in CSS Variables through a <style> tag 🎩
+title: Pass in CSS Variables through a <style> tag
 description: Be able to pass in CSS variable values through a inline style tag on an element.
 Useful for Squarespace code blocks.
 techStack:
   - name: CSS